danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/xf/customers_xf.md

 ## Process

 Trial Information is collected in 2 tables (one in the subscription portal database - customer_db, the other in the .com database - main app).
 These 2 tables don't talk to each other and have incomplete information.
-We join them together to create a more consistent and complete picture of trials started
+We join them together to create a more consistent and complete picture of trials started.

 For the gitlab_dotcom database, information is stored in `gitlab_dotcom_gitlab_subscriptions` table.
 As described [here](https://gitlab.com/gitlab-data/analytics/merge_requests/1983#note_249268694), rows can be deleted in this table, so we use the `gitlab_dotcom_gitlab_subscriptions_snapshot` for higher reporting accuracy.
 In this model, we do the following operations:
 * We isolate trials by looking at a specific column `gitlab_subscription_trial_ends_on` which is filled only when a specific subscription was a trial before.